slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 Or maybe I am Hamas, backwards: "Ah!" follows "Sam," or "Sam" goes "Ah!"

-One synchronicity that we can be sure of, is [I’m the CEO and/or rightful leader of OpenAI](#mhdpa-summary).
+One synchronicity that we can be sure of, is [I’m the CEO of OpenAI](#mhdpa-summary).

 ### On Mars